vergoh/vnstat-docker/README.md

 - `--network=host` is necessary for accessing the network interfaces of the Docker host instead of being limited to monitoring the container specific interface
 - Volumes `/etc/localtime` and `/etc/timezone` are used to configure the container to use the same time zone as the host is using
   - Alternatively the `TZ` environment variable can be used (`-e TZ=`) with a [supported value](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), localtime and timezone volumes are overridden if used in combination
-- `--privileged` may need to be used if the date within the container starts from 1970
+- `--privileged` may need to be used **if** the date within the container starts from 1970
   - The proper solution would be to update libseccomp2 to a more recent version than currently installed
 - The http server binds by default to all interfaces using the port specified with the `HTTP_PORT` variable.
 As `--network=host` needs to be enabled, the usual Docker port mapping with `-p` or `--publish` isn't available with this container.
 Visibility of the http server can be restricted using firewall rules or binding the http server to a specific IP address using the `HTTP_BIND` variable.
 Localhost access can be enforced by setting `HTTP_BIND` as `127.0.0.1`
   - See the full list of available environment variables below
-  - Alternatively see the two container solution using docker compose explained below
+  - Alternatively see the two container solution with unprivileged http server using docker compose explained below
 - Image output is available at `http://localhost:8685/` (using default port)
 - JSON output is available at `http://localhost:8685/json.cgi` (using default port)
 - Prometheus compatible metrics endpoint is available at `http://localhost:8685/metrics` (using default port)